CreativeAcer/ngx-image-display/README.md

 ## Core features
 ***
 1. Display multiple images in a set amount of columns or filling the available space.
 2. View selected image in full screen.
+3. Retrieve data with OnSelect function for each seperate image
-3. Enable various hover filters.
+4. Enable various hover filters.
-4. Show image text in overlay.
+5. Show image text in overlay.
-5. Responsive Design.
+6. Responsive Design.
-6. Support for Image url and base64 input.
+7. Support for Image url and base64 input.

 ### Demo ( open code )